 By my estimates, a whopping 60% of resumes contain at least one typo, not to mention the tricky grammar slip-ups that are enough to have your resume rejected by recruiters.

-Even if you’re confident that your resume is in tip-top shape, it’s probably worth taking a look at these common grammatical misses, or as I like to call them: all the (grammatical) ways your wrong.
+Even if you’re confident that you’ve followed my resume writing tips to ensure that your resume is in tip-top shape, and uses the right font of the right size, it’s probably worth taking a look at these common grammatical misses.